-Energy History Online is a free educational website serving teachers and students of United States and global energy history.
+Energy History Online is a free educational website for teachers and students of energy history supported by Yale University.

 Leading energy historians have curated teaching units on the site appropriate for classroom use.
-These teaching units can serve as the basis for seminar and lecture courses in energy history, or to add energy history content to general history classes.
+These teaching units can serve as the basis for seminar and lecture courses in energy history, or to add bits of energy history content to general history classes.
 Teaching materials include textual documents, photographs, video, and other media.
+At the present time, the site’s teaching content is limited to United States history, but we hope to expand its geographic scope in the future.

 Each curated teaching unit includes a short overview, primary sources with historical context and questions, a timeline of related events, and additional reading suggestions.
 The teaching units use the history of different fuels to explore broader issues related to law and property, corporate power, labor and working conditions, gender and technology, architecture and design, and government planning.
 The broader social and cultural context of energy, and the role of societal decisions in shaping technological systems, is a recurring historical theme.

 Individual primary source items also are available in a library of teaching items.
 Users can sort the individual items by fuel type, energy sector, date, document type, and keywords.
-The library includes additional documentary materials, beyond those used by individual teaching units, and will grow over time.
+The library includes additional historical source materials, beyond those used by individual teaching units, and will grow over time.
+The site’s resources page includes links to other useful websites, energy history music, source citations, and other information.

 Project Director: